hashgraph/hedera-the-graph/charts/hedera-the-graph/README.md

 The default number of replicas for the Query Node is 1.

 #### Values if you don't want dedicated query node.
-Is possible to do queries using the index node, so for small testing environments is possible to disable the query node and use the index node for querys.
+Is possible to do queries using the index node, so for small testing environments is possible to disable the query node and use the index node for queries.

   ```yaml
   query-node: